lichenaut/VegAlts/README.md

 ![img_1.png](imgs/img_1.png)

-Description: 5 Brown Mushroom, 1 Wheat, and 2 of any seed type, in any order.
+Description: 5 Brown Mushroom, 1 Wheat, and 2 of any seed type combination, in any order.

 ### Raw Cod

 ![img_2.png](imgs/img_2.png)

-Description: 3 Brown Mushroom, 1 Wheat, 2 of any seed type, and 2 Kelp, in any order.
+Description: 3 Brown Mushroom, 1 Wheat, 2 of any seed type combination, and 2 Kelp, in any order.

 ### Creeper Head